picussecurity/picus-challenge-questions/backend/Messaging.md

 A client can also query these messages from the server with a special message sent to a server (in a format you decide).
 There should be 3 filters that users can apply:
-- Query last x messages
+- Query last x messages (e.g. `get last 5`)
-- Query messages that contain some text
+- Query messages that contain some text (e.g. `get contains hello`)
-- Query according to message direction (sent by me or to me)
+- Query according to message direction (sent by me or to me) (e.g. `get from-me`)

-Users can use any combination of these filters.
+Users can use any combination of these filters (e.g. `get to-me last 5 contains hi`).
 Also of course clients should be able to access messages that are sent from or to them.
 Messages between other clients should not be accessible.
 If a combination of these queries is used, the `last x messages` query should act like a limiter (similar to `limit` in SQL).
 Namely, it should not apply other filters on last x messages.

 ## Submission